ctoec/component-library/README.md

     yarn install --frozen-lockfile
     ```

-## Demo
+## Examples

-### GitHub Pages
-If you're looking for some live examples of the types of components maintained here, we have this Storybook deployed to GitHub Pages.
-Check it out at http://ctoec.github.io/component-library/.
+If you're looking for some specific UX examples, we have a Storybook site deployed to [GitHub Pages](https://pages.github.com/), showcasing all of the components within this library.

-We maintain Storybook deployments to GitHub Pages with the `gh-pages` branch as the site's source.
-To update GitHug Pages with any newly committed changes, run the following command from project root:
+You can check it out live at http://ctoec.github.io/component-library/.

+### Deploying Storybook
+These Storybook deployments are handled with the `storybook-deployer` package, using the `gh-pages` branch of this repository as the site's source.
+Additionally, all commits to our core `base` branch will trigger an associated GitHub Action that automatically updates our Storybook site.
+So it'll be kept up to date with the latest state of our library at all times!

+Regardless, if there's ever a need for the site to be updated manually, the following command should be run from project root:
 ```.sh
 yarn run deploy-storybook
 ```